 What would my symptoms be?
 The most common symptom is pain around the knee joint.
 More specifically, pain will increase with knee bending (squatting, prolong sitting with knees bent, or climbing stairs).
 There may also be cracking/popping sounds with knee movements.

 Activity modifications - If there is pain with activity, you want to change the intensity and duration of your activities.
 Start slow and then gradually increase the frequency of your training.
+To learn more about active recovery check out this blog here!

 Rest - reduce the overall amount or intensity of activity especially if you have started a new activity such as jogging.
 Complete rest is not recommended for PFPS.